U-Cut Christmas Tree Farms in Petaluma

 If you want to have the experience of choosing and cutting down your own Christmas tree, you're going to have to pack up the family truckster and head north on Highway 101 to visit our neighbors in Sonoma County.
 There, you'll find a selection of Christmas tree farms mostly concentrated in the rural areas of western Petaluma and Sebastopol.

-We made our traditional day-after-Thanksgiving trip to the three Christmas tree farms located in Petaluma—Little Hills Christmas Tree Farm and Larsen's Christmas Tree Farm—to see what they had to offer this season.
+We made our traditional weekend-after-Thanksgiving trip to the three Christmas tree farms located in Petaluma—Little Hills Christmas Tree Farm and Larsen's Christmas Tree Farm—to see what they had to offer this season.
 There's nothing that gets you in the holiday spirit more than visiting a tree farm.
 Did I mention that they're great places for holiday photo ops, too?
 You can also check out our rundown on the tree farms further north in Sebastopol.

 Little Hills Christmas Tree Farm